PetLabCo Logo

 4. Infections or Parasites

-Bacterial (such as E. coli), viral (such as canine parvovirus), and parasitic (such as roundworms, hookworms, and whipworms) intestinal infections cause damage to the lining of the intestinal tract, resulting in inflammation, decreased ability to absorb nutrients, and—you guessed it, soft dog poop.
+Bacterial (such as E. coli), viral (such as canine parvovirus), and parasitic (such as roundworms, hookworms, and whipworms) intestinal infections cause damage to the lining of the intestinal tract, resulting in inflammation, decreased ability to absorb nutrients, and mild diarrhea.
+Parasitic infections such as Giardia are also common culprits for gastrointestinal issues and soft or unformed stool in dogs.

 5. Stress or Anxiety